LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 read‑only operation; the optional **Dry run** checkbox simply performs the search without affecting any data.
 Authorize.Net limits each settled-batch lookup to a 31‑day range; the importer automatically iterates through multiple windows to cover the requested period.
+By default it only searches the most recent three months (configured via `TTA_AUTHNET_IMPORT_LOOKBACK_DAYS`).